 The boat (submarines are called boats, even though the modern variety are pretty big ships in their own right) was seriously damaged, with the forward ballast tanks ruptured.
 The excellence of the crew in coping with the damage and making the correct decisions allowed the stricken sub to gain positive buoyancy and reach the surface after a harrowing struggle for survival.
 A total of 98 of the 127 sailors aboard the sub were injured.
 The fatally injured man, Machinist’s Mate Second Class Joseph Allen Ashley, 24, of Akron, Ohio, had suffered a head injury and died the next day.
-Luckily for the crew, the nuclear reactor and drive line of the ship were not damaged, and the pressure hull, the shell of metal that encases the crew, was not breached.
+Luckily for the crew, the nuclear reactor and drive line of the ship were not damaged, and the pressure hull, the inner shell of metal that encases the crew, was not breached.
 The submarine made its way to Guam on January 10, 2005, under her own power though escorted by Coast Guard Cutters and aircraft.

 Examination of the damage quickly confirmed that the sub had indeed struck a “seamount” (underwater mountain) and not another submarine or other type of obstruction.
-The captain of the San Francisco, Commander Kevin Mooney, was found to be at fault for failing to ensure proper planning and navigation protocols were followed.
+The captain of the San Francisco, Commander Kevin Mooney, was found to be at fault for failing to ensure that proper planning and navigation protocols were followed.
 He was relieved of command and issued a reprimand, a career killer for an otherwise distinguished sailor.
 Another 6 members of the crew were given non-judicial punishment (a class of disciplinary action below the level of a court martial) and reduced in rank.
 On a happier note, 20 of the crew were awarded medals and letters of commendation for their heroic and effective actions during the emergency.
 (Our hats are off to the well trained and cool under pressure sailors that must have been operating under terrifying and desperate conditions.
 Bravo Zulu to you guys!)
-Although the seamount was not on charts available to the San Francisco, the area of the seamount was marked with the ominous notation, “dark water” which could indicate such as subsurface projection.
+Although the seamount was not on charts available to the San Francisco, the area of the seamount was marked with the ominous notation, “dark water” which could indicate such a subsurface projection.

-Repairs to the San Francisco in Guam were of a temporary nature, just enough to allow the sub to travel to Puget Sound (Washington State) for more permanent repairs.
+Repairs to the San Francisco in Guam were of a temporary nature, just enough to allow the sub to travel to Puget Sound in Washington State for more permanent repairs.
 The novel solution to the heavy damage caused to the San Francisco was to replace the bow of the sub with the bow section of another Los Angeles Class submarine, the USS Honolulu.
 Although the Honolulu was newer than the San Francisco, the San Francisco was more up to date and scheduled for another dozen years of service.
 Repairs were completed and the submarine reentered service in 2008.
 The section cut off from the San Francisco and replaced by that of the Honolulu weighed an impressive 1 million+ pounds!
 In 2016, the San Francisco completed its service life and began conversion to a “moored training ship” stationed at the US Navy Nuclear Power Training Unit in Charleston, South Carolina.

-The USS San Francisco was a highly capable attack type submarine, entering active service (commissioned) in 1981, and stretching an inch shy of 362 feet long.
+The USS San Francisco was a highly capable attack type submarine, entering active service (i.e., commissioned) in 1981, and stretching an inch shy of 362 feet long.
 The sub displaced 6,145 tons when loaded and boasted 4 X 21 inch torpedo tubes through which it could fire torpedoes, cruise missiles, anti-ship missiles, or lay mines.
 Newer submarines of the Los Angeles Class also have 12 vertical launch tubes for cruise missiles, but the San Francisco pre-dated that development.
 Top speed (achieved underwater) is classified but may be in the 30-40 mph range.
 Other than attacking surface and shore targets, the Los Angeles Class submarines can also target enemy submarines, gather intelligence, or be used to insert special operations forces (SEALs), as well as perform rescue work if needed.
 Of the 62 submarines of the Los Angeles Class, built from 1972 to 1996, 32 remain in service today.